inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Test Paragraph
 *:_R_R_L39
-S:    They say this fruit is the finest.
+S:They say this fruit is the finest.
 It is full and good.
  :Dr. Ted feels the first fruit is too green for young or old.
  :After one eats any of it he is sorry.
 In fact, if I try it, :that night in fancy I sail the South Seas for eight hours.